 Location: Pest side (Állatkerti körút 9-11, Budapest 1146)

-Unwinding in Budapest’s thermal baths is one of the most iconic things to do in Budapest, combining relaxation, history, and wellness.
-Thanks to its natural hot springs, the city is often called the "City of Spas," with its baths offering a unique mix of culture and comfort.
+Unwinding in Budapest’s thermal baths is one of the top things to do in Budapest, combining history, wellness, and culture.
+The city is often called the “City of Spas,” with Szechenyi Thermal Bath known for its Neo-Baroque pools, Gellert Thermal Bath for its Art Nouveau design, and Rudas Thermal Bath for its Ottoman interiors and rooftop views of the Danube.

-The thermal baths are a refreshing highlight of Budapest road trips and an ideal way to unwind during your journey.
-A Szechenyi spa ticket with dinner and cruise combo deal adds a memorable experience, blending wellness and sightseeing.
-Include it as part of a 1-week relaxed self-drive adventure starting in Budapest to Eger for the perfect mix of relaxation and discovery.
+Spending a few hours in these historic spas is a refreshing way to balance sightseeing with relaxation.
+A Szechenyi spa ticket with dinner and cruise combo adds a memorable twist, blending wellness and sightseeing, and you can even include the baths as part of a one-week relaxed self-drive adventure from Budapest to Eger for the perfect mix of relaxation and discovery.

 6. Explore City Park’s Cultural and Green Gems